-In the Growth Drivers Study, a global research programme conducted with more than 900 business people from more than 90 companies across 42 countries, we found that purpose is a leading characteristic of Growth Driver organisations.
+In the research by Brand Learning with more than 900 business people from more than 90 companies across 42 countries, we found that purpose is a leading characteristic of organisations that drive growth.
 87% companies that achieve a higher level of growth are guided in everything they do by a clear purpose.
 Beyond a ‘mission laminated not lived’ they use this purpose to make their growth agenda meaningful.
 With that meaning comes bolder strategic choices and stronger ambition.

 Unilever for example has re-oriented its business around sustainability with a goal to double its revenue without increasing its environmental footprint.
 This has led to entirely new practices in supply chain, brand development, communication – and across every part of the business.
 It has led to a new alliance with a palm oil producer to stop deforestation and exploitation of local communities, a new government partnership in India to enable local tomato production, new brand positionings and much more.